-Form 3520 & Instructions: The IRS Form 3520 is used to report a foreign gift, inheritance or trust distribution from a foreign person to the IRS.
+Form 3520 & Instructions: The IRS Form 3520 is used to report a foreign gift, inheritance or trust distribution from a foreign person.
 It does not have to be a “Foreign Gift.”
 Rather, if a foreign person gifts U.S. property – there may be a Form 3520 reporting requirement as well.
 The Form 3520 complexity is on a sliding scale.
 On one end of the spectrum, reporting a cash gift from an individual person is not very complex.
-On the other end of the spectrum, when foreign trusts are involved, the reporting becomes more complicated.
+On the other end of the spectrum, when foreign trusts are involved, the reporting becomes much more complicated.
 The IRS has significantly increased the issuance of offshore penalties regarding non-compliance with Form 3520.
 In general, the Internal Revenue Service takes an aggressive position on matters involving foreign accounts compliance and unreported offshore income.

 Let’s review the basics of filing form 3520: